rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-theory-and-best-practices.md

 ### Rule order and execution

-Cisco firewalls use line numbers appended to ACEs to identify the execution order of the access-list.
-When you create a new access-list rule in Firewall Manager v2, the rule is appended to the end of the access-list by default.
+Cisco firewalls use line numbers attached to ACEs to identify the execution order of the access-list.
+When you create a new access-list rule in Firewall Manager v2, the rule is added to the end of the access-list by default.
 Depending on the content of the access-list, this default action might or might not be what you intend to configure.
 You often need to place an access-list rule in a customized location within the access-list.

 Cisco firewalls process traffic by first-match, from top down within the access-list applied to the interface.
 When a connection that is being inspected matches an access-list rule, the processing for that lookup ends.
 For example, if an encompassing deny rule is above a newly created rule, that deny rule prevents the new rule from triggering.